anthonyscorrea/cmba-bylaws/docs/02-policy.md

 In the event two teams finish the regular season in a tie for a position, the following tie-breaking procedure will take effect:

 1. Win-Loss Record in head-to-head competition.
-1. Win-Loss Record within the league.
+1. Win-Loss Record within the League.
 1. Win-Loss Record within the division (if applicable).
 1. Least runs allowed for the season.
 1. Coin toss, performed by the Commissioner with a witness.